OUR HISTORY

 May 2023 Mother's Day was made extra special by the visit from Archbishop Metropolitan Borys Gudziak and ordination of Seminarian Bohdan Vasiliev to SubDeacon with a wonderful brunch afterwards.
 The children's group "Children of Ukraine" sang, recited poetry, and even did some dancing to commemorate the day.
 We were blessed by the visit of 4 Ukrainian heroes who are in the US getting their prosthetics due to injures from the war.

-TODAY We currently have 170 families registered in our Parish.
+TODAY We currently have @ 170 families registered in our Parish.
 We have an active Religious Education Program for K-Grade 6 which is held weekly from September through May.
-We also have an active Adult Religious Education Program held the 2nd Sunday from September thru May.
 We continue to run our fundraisers to support our needs.
 Our future looks bright and we welcome you to join us in our prayers to our Lord, Jesus Christ.

 THE PRIESTS WHO HAVE SERVED OUR PARISH